-The current authority under which the Chandler Fire Department operates is Chapter 12, Article II of the City Code.
-The City Council adopted Chapter 12, as currently written, as Ordinance No. 1688 on September 11, 1986.
-On August 22, 1988, the Mayor and City Council adopted Ordinance No. 1996 to allow the Chandler Fire Department to provide fire, emergency medical, and other emergency services outside the city limits of Chandler.
-That ordinance also provided legal authorization for the Chandler Fire Department to charge for those services.
+The current authority under which the Chandler Fire Department operates is Chapter 12, Article II of the City Code, which was adopted as Ordinance No. 1688 on September 11, 1986.
+On August 22, 1988, the City adopted Ordinance No. 1996 to allow CFD to provide fire, emergency medical, and other emergency services outside the city limits of Chandler.
+That ordinance also provided legal authorization for CFD to charge for those services.

-On March 19, 1999, the Chandler Fire Department became one of only 14 fire departments in the world at that time to be granted accreditation from the Commission on Fire Accreditation International (CFAI).
-CFAI accreditation is the prestigious award granted to fire service agencies that successfully complete a rigorous peer and self-assessment.
-The Department was reaccredited in 2004 and successfully completed the process for the third time in 2009, fourth in 2013 and fifth in 2017.
-In 2018, the Department received an ISO Class 1 rating, making it one of only approximately 60 fire departments nationally that are accredited and hold a Class 1 rating.
+On March 19, 1999, CFD became one of only 14 fire departments in the world to be granted accreditation from the Commission on Fire Accreditation International (CFAI).
+This prestigious award was granted to fire service agencies that successfully completed a rigorous peer and self-assessment.
+Since that time, CFD has successfully reaccredited five times.
+In 2018, the Department received an ISO Class 1 rating, making it one of approximately 60 fire departments nationally with this designation.

 Today, the Chandler Fire Department is an internationally recognized organization comprised of 213 line firefighters and paramedics.
 CFD has 18 front-line apparatus operating from 11 stations, which serve the growing City of Chandler.